 There was another attempt to build a health resort in 1942.
 However, in 1952 a new fire destroyed the property and all plans to develop a large health resort.
-No any remnants reminding about the old-time except for one of the old boats that is placed in front of the boathouse and old car.
+There are no remnants that remind us about the old-time except for an old boat that is placed in front of the boathouse and an old car.

 Open: May - mid-October from sunrise to sunset